go-spatial/atlante/atlante/server/README.md

 }
 ```

-No content is retuned unless there is an error.
+No content is returned unless there is an error.